Multimessenger constraints for ultra-dense matter: Methods

 \subsubsection{Rotating neutron stars}

 As NSs are rigidly spun up, matter at their equators becomes less gravitationally bound.
 For a given gravitational mass $M$, a uniformly rotating NS in equilibrium can be spun up to a maximal frequency $\fKep(M)$, known as the Kepler frequency, before mass shedding from its equator occurs.
 The sequence of stars of gravitational mass $\mKep$ and rotating with maximal frequency $\fKep(\mKep)$ define the so-called Kepler sequence for the NS EoS, which ends at the maximal mass that can be supported by uniform rotation, denoted by $\mSupra \equiv \max(\mKep)$ for ``supramassive'' (throughout this paper, we use a subscript ``Kep'' to refer to properties along the Kepler sequence, and $\rKep$ shall always refer to the circumferential equatorial radius of stars along that sequence).
 For each EoS in our ensemble, we construct these Kepler sequences using the general relativistic code for hydrostationary stellar equilibrium configurations of~\cite{CST92,CST94a,CST94b}.
+To enable the computation of millions of Kepler sequences we developed an interface for executing the code of~\cite{CST92,CST94a,CST94b} across multiple processors.
+We take advantage of the fact that the Kepler sequence for any EoS is independent from that of another EoS.
+Therefore, the problem is embarrassingly parallelizable.
+Our parallelization interface executes the generation of general relativistic rotating star configurations on thousands of compute cores, allowing us to generate millions of Kepler sequences with our EoS ensemble within a few days.

 NSs with gravitational masses in the range $\mTOV < M < \mSupra$ are called supramassive NSs (SMNS), while those whose mass exceeds $\mSupra$ are dubbed hypermassive~\cite{Baumgarte:1999cq}.
 Hypermassive NSs are able to support significantly larger gravitational mass than the TOV limit~\cite{Morrison:2004fp,Ansorg:2008pk,Espino:2019ebx,Bozzola:2019tit} because they are differentially rotating.
 Both SMNSs and HMNSs eventually undergo collapse to a BH, when the star loses its excess angular-momentum support.
 For SMNSs this happens due to, e.g., magnetic braking on a typical timescale of the order of $1000\,\mathrm{s}$, while HMNSs can undergo collapse to a BH on a much shorter timescale, as short a few $\mathrm{ms}$.
 The aforementioned timescales are not precise and depend on unknown parameters (such as the star's magnetic field, outflows, spin, and internal structure)~\cite{Lehner:2014asa,Paschalidis:2016agf,Baiotti:2016qnr,Duez:2018jaf,Ciolfi:2018tal,Radice:2020ddv}.